 The evening drew to a close as guests enjoyed their final tasting through a Canada House Dinner menu which will be offered up to special guests at Trafalgar Square on June 30th.
 Starting with a cool lobster centric salad and finishing off with a classic Canadian butter tart was the perfect way to gracefully bid the day adieu.

 Mulling about the patio at Auberge du Pommier in celebration of Canada’s unique culinary offerings was a real treat.
-I was so impressed by the impecable service and unique creations by Chef Marc that Auberge du Pommier now sits on my Toronto’s Top Restaurant List.
+I was so impressed by the top drawer service and unique creations by Chef Marc at Auberge du Pommier.
 On my next visit I do fancy sitting down at one of their tables in the dining room.
 There’s only so much standing up one can do you know…

 horseradish custard, shrimp salad